 Not every divorce involves intense disagreements or complex issues.
 A no-fault divorce can reduce the aggravation and cost associated with a protracted legal battle, while allowing the parties to move forward with their lives as quickly as possible.

-At the law firm of Beverly K. Ballinger, P.A., we have decades of experience and are available to guide clients through the divorce process while protecting their legal rights and helping them achieve their goals.
+At Ballinger Law Firm, we have decades of experience and are available to guide clients through the divorce process while protecting their legal rights and helping them achieve their goals.
 Located in Charleston, South Carolina, we represent individuals and families in the Tri-County area and throughout the rest of the Lowcountry.